World's heaviest woman flies to India to fight for her life

 Publicity surrounding Eman's plight caught the attention of eminent Mumbai-based surgeon, Dr. Muffazal Lakdawala, who set up a fundraising initiative in order to fly Eman to India.

-He plans to set in motion a series of operational procedures that will reduce her weight to double digits.
+He plans to set in motion a series of operational procedures that will reduce her weight to below 220 pounds (100kg.)

 "She is battling with her life every single day," Dr. Lakdawala told CNN.
 He says that as things stand, how long she lives is anybody's guess.